 Back in 2018, for example, the Oscar and BAFTA award-winning Tilda Swinton attended and Matt Dillon popped in for the 2021 event.

-And there are awards, too, not least the Vienna Film Prize (with a special jury prize) and the Fipresci Prize (awarded by the International Federation of Film Critics).
-The latter award went to Alessio Rigo de Righi and Matteo Zoppisa in 2021 for Re Granchio (The Tale of King Crab).
+And it has awards, too, not least the Vienna Film Prize (with a special jury prize) and the FIPRESCI-Prize (awarded by the International Federation of Film Critics).
+The latter award went to Matthew Rankin last time out for Une Langue Universelle (Universal language).

-Once available, the official website obviously has the full programme and location details.
+The official website has the full programme and location details, once available.

-You can normally buy tickets for showings etc. at the Viennale website, which also has information on any alternative ticket sources (such as participating cinemas).
-Advanced tickets typically go on sale from mid-October.
+You normally buy tickets for showings etc. at the Viennale website, for example, which also has information on alternative ticket sources.

 How to get to the Viennale cinemas